nkito/ex86/README.md

 ## Usage

 The command ex86 outputs the usage when no arguments are specified.
-At least, a BIOS file or a monitor file and its load address are necessary to boot up.
+At least, a BIOS file or a raw binary file of a monitor program and its load address are necessary to boot up.

 The emulator boots up with using the BIOS by the following command line:
 ```